Sunflower Cupcakes with a How to Video

 Quick and simple just the way we like it and there aren’t any chocolate jimmies on the petals.
 Perfect!

-I think you should make these simple sunflower cupcakes so you can share with everyone you know to help them feel the beauty of fall from the top of their heads to the tip of their toes.
-They will love you for it which will make you feel happy from the top of your head to the tip of your toes!
+I think you should make these simple sunflower cupcakes so you can share them with everyone you know to help them feel the beauty of fall from the top of their heads to the tip of their toes.
+They’ll love you for it which will make you feel happy from the top of your head to the tip of your toes!

 More Sunflower Treats: